ciscops/Netbox_Route53/README.md

 # Netbox-Route53-Integration

-Lambda or Terminal run script, using Netbox as a source of truth to integrate ip/dns pairs into Route53 via webhook or on a schedule basis.
+Lambda run script, using Netbox as a source of truth to integrate ip/dns pairs into Route53 via webhook and on a schedule basis.

 ## Requirements
 * Boto3 1.17.6